monikastrah/431-2020/quizzes/quiz1/notes.md

 ## Question 25

-We consider a value of "unknown" in the `starwars` data to be a non-missing value for purposes of this question.
+We consider a value of "unknown" in the `starwars` data to be a **non-missing** value for purposes of this question.
-- Dr. Love has worked through the answer assuming these missing, as well, to establish the two responses that we'll call acceptable for this question.
+- Dr. Love has worked through the answer both ways and